-After finishing my exams, I started to look at the misc. tasks which were on my todo list.
+After finishing my exams, I started to look at the miscellaneous tasks which were on my todo list.
 While messing around on my VM, I thought that it was probably a good time to upgrade to Ubuntu 20.04.

 I first checked